Marquette County

 Chief Public Defender

-Patrick J. Crowley has spent over 20 years representing clients in criminal cases ranging from trespass and shoplifting all the way up through armed robbery and multiple murders.
+Patrick J. Crowley has spent nearly 25 years representing clients in criminal cases ranging from trespass and shoplifting all the way up through armed robbery and multiple murders and has tried hundreds of Bench and Jury trials in District and Circuit court.

-As the Marquette County Chief Public Defender he is responsible for felony-level criminal trial litigation, including the Public Defender office’s highest-profile criminal cases.
+As the Marquette County Chief Public Defender he is responsible for capital-level criminal trial litigation, including the Public Defender office’s highest-profile criminal cases.

 Member in good standing